 What I often see is when SEO’s do ecommerce SEO, they do it poorly.
 A lot of the time the default thinking is SEO=links but that’s not the case at all.
-Particularly with ecommerce sites, on-page SEO is vital and you need to get it nailed before chasing backlinks if you’re going to get serious SEO traction.
+Particularly with ecommerce sites, on-page SEO is vital and you need to get it nailed before chasing backlinks and internal links if you’re going to get serious SEO traction.

 With on-page, there’s close to a 100% direct correlation between doing the work and getting results.

 - Run a Semrush Site Audit across the site.
 I’ve tried dozens of onpage audit tools and right now Semrush is my favorite.
-It picks up a ton of things other tools won’t and presents them in a way that it makes them easy to get fixed.
+It picks up a ton of things other ecommerce seo tools won’t and presents them in a way that it makes them easy to get fixed.
 Semrush will pickup many of the easy technical problems that are roadblocking rankings.